🦞 2026 food tours & experiences available — explore packages

 Queensland Seasonal Food Guide

 Eating in season means better flavour and better value.
-Queensland's tropical and subtropical climate creates distinct food seasons worth planning around.
+Queensland's tropical and subtropical climate creates distinct food seasons worth planning your trip around.

 🌸 Spring (Sep–Nov)

-Early mango season, lychees, macadamia harvest, coral trout fishing peaks.
-Eumundi and Noosa food festivals.
+Early mango season, lychees beginning, macadamia harvest, coral trout fishing peaks.
+Noosa and Eumundi food festivals in October.
+Moreton Bay bug season begins.

 ☀️ Summer (Dec–Feb)

-Peak mango & pineapple season, rambutans, reef prawns.
-Hot and lush — ideal for tropical fruit indulgence.
+Peak mango and pineapple season, rambutans, lychees, reef prawns at their finest.
+Hot and lush — ideal for tropical fruit markets in Cairns and the Daintree.

 🍂 Autumn (Mar–May)